-Witchcraft is a term Indians and people from all over the world, have come across in their life.
 Witchcraft is a term made from two words; "wicce" and "craft".
-"Wicce" comes from "Wicca" which initially means witch, and craft conveys some skill or ability.
+"Wicce" comes from "Wicca", which initially means witch, and craft conveys some skill or ability.
 Contrary to how Wicca's, are portrayed in movies, and superheroes drama, witches, are viewed from the point of hatred and agony.
+Witchcraft is a term Indians, and people from all over the world have come across in their life.
 They have been treated bitterly and blamed for the mishappenings in the surrounding area where they live, even for natural disasters such as famines or draught.

-Though the reasons for killing people to use for such practices have differed to date.
-The public killing of witches is an old practice that can be traced far back to the 13th century in Europe.
+Though the reasons for killing people to use for such practices have differed to date, the public killing of witches is an old practise that can be traced far back to the 13th century in Europe.
 In 1587 it was prevalent in Germany and during 1450-1750 in America as well.
-During these times, in the different regions of these places, many, mostly, women were killed in the name of practicing black magic and witchcraft.
-This killing of witches may now seem a superstition, is still being practiced in many countries like Saudi Arabia, Tanzania, Nepal, Papua New Guinea, South Africa, Chilli, West Indies, and India.
+During these times, in different regions of these places, many, mostly, women were killed in practising black magic and witchcraft.
+This killing of witches may now seem a superstition, is still being practised in many countries like Saudi Arabia, Tanzania, Nepal, Papua New Guinea, South Africa, Chilli, West Indies, and India.

-The reason behind the killings of women of the lower caste in the name of witch or "Drain" hunting, can not be narrowed down.
-People accuse any woman, mainly single, divorced, or women of scheduled castes and scheduled tribes of practicing witchcraft.
+One can not narrow down the reason behind the killings of women of the lower caste in the name of witch or "Drain" hunting.
+People accuse any woman, mainly single, divorced, or women of scheduled castes and scheduled tribes, of practising witchcraft.
 There may be many reasons for the accusation.
 The problem lies within the psyche of men who use this reason to maintain the patriarchal structure and show these women who have the highest power.
-The higher-ups also accuse women who are already single or divorcee so that they can capture their property.
+The higher-ups also accuse women who are already single or divorcees so that they can capture their property.

-This practice occurs in the rural areas of the, aforementioned where the caste system is adhered to strictly.
-The people treat the lower class people as their servants and accuse them of anything they can't find a reason to.
-The whole village follows them in these procedures because they, are backed up by self-proclaimed saints called "sadhu" or "others" who know how to fight black magic.
+This practice occurs in the rural areas of the aforementioned, where the caste system is adhered to strictly.
+The people treat the lower class people as servants and accuse them of anything they can't find a reason to.
+The whole village follows them in these procedures because they are backed up by self-proclaimed saints called "sadhu" or "others" who know how to fight black magic.

-Despite having many acts in action, there are still cases that keep on coming; Such as Madhu Munda, and other vs the State of Bihar, or the State of West Bengal vs Kali Singh, and others in recent times that makes one question the need for more action, and policies on the part of government, so that these cases don't keep on repeating itself, and innocent lives are not lost.
+Despite having many acts in action, there are still cases that keep on coming up.
+Issues like Madhu Munda and other vs the State of Bihar, West Bengal vs Kali Singh, and others make one question the system.
+And the need for more action and policies on the part of the government so that these cases don't keep on repeating themselves and innocent lives are not lost.
 The issue is deep-rooted in Indian Society, and passing an Act will not be enough.
-Something needs to be done from the grass-root level.
+Some changes need to start from the grassroots level.
 It may take time to exterminate this problem but the sooner, the better.

 Very well written and a very nice piece of info... never knew about this!...Keep up the good work